Centex RV Rentals

 • Align Your Trailer with the Hookups: If you’re in a campground with electric, water, or sewer hookups, park so these are on the appropriate side of your trailer.

-• Level the Trailer: Leveling is crucial for proper function of appliances and a comfortable experience.
+• Level the Trailer: Leveling is crucial for the proper function of appliances and a comfortable experience.
 Use a bubble level smartphone app placed on the trailer floor to check both side-to-side and front-to-back levels.

 2. Leveling the Trailer Side-to-Side